optimatorlab/turtlebotrace/README.md

 3. Launch your controller node:
 	```
 	cd ~/catkin_ws/src/turtlebotrace/scripts
-	rosrun turtlebotrace my_controller_murray.py
+	rosrun turtlebotrace my_robot_controller_testing.py
 	```

 	NOTE: Each student will create their own controller script.
-Replace `murray` with your UBusername to run your control algorithm.
+Replace `testing` with your UBusername to run your control algorithm.
 This doesn't have to match the name of the race (you will be using your controller to race on tracks created by other users).

 4. Launch your keyboard controller (only for testing purposes):
 	```
 	cd ~/catkin_ws/src/turtlebotrace/scripts
-	rosrun turtlebotrace key_publisher.py
+	rosrun turtlebotrace key_publisher.py ROBOTID
 	```

+	NOTE: Replace `ROBOTID` with the ID number of the robot you wish to control.

 ---

 # Networked Version